chriscabral/djangularjs/README.md

 Todo
 ===
-* Add more examples of the ui components available through the angular apps included.
 * Auto register all models to the admin.
-* Create Django rest mixin for models that will auto create a restful endpoint.
 * Add mysql to installation script.
 * Add mysql as default database.
 * Testing mail ready status.